Check out our current course offerings

 What Is History? delves into the ideas, practices, and joys of history common to the study of all places, time periods, and themes.
 Emphasis will be on developing the skills historians use in research and writing, including locating and interpreting sources, using scholarly resources, and arguing persuasively.
 We will engage with stories that offer a fascinating way to think about past worlds, as well as our own.
 Along with short written and in-class assignments, students will develop a semester-long research project on a topic of their own choosing.

-From the time of the Cossacks to its indepedence, Ukraine is at the center of a complex political struggle between Russia and the European Union.
+Ukraine is at the center of a complex political struggle between Russia and the European Union.
 Once the breadbasket of the Soviet Union, it is now one of the largest nations in Europe.
 This course examines issues of national identity and national consciousness and explores the place of Ukraine in Russian and European history.

 African marketplaces, streets, taxis and homes abound with the images and sounds of popular culture--music, film, video, sports and fashion.
 Can fun be subversive?
 What is the relationship between popular culture and politics?
 How does popular culture change how we think about colonialism and independence?
 And, what kind of historical source is popular culture?